 In the LBD, an establishment is defined as a specific physical location where business occurs.
 The LBD contains information on payroll, employment, industry, and location.
-In addition to establishment-level identifiers, the LBD contains enterprise-level identifiers, where an enterprise reflects all establishments under common ownership control.13 Importantly for this project, when an establishment changes ownership, the enterprise identifier changes, while the establishment-level identifier remains stable.
-Therefore, M&A activity can be inferred by observing when enterprise-level identifiers change (Maksimovic and Phillips, 2001; Tate and Yang, 2016; Atalay et al., 2019).14 Enterprise-level identifiers may also change when a single establishment becomes a multi-unit firm.
-Therefore, in order to identify M&A firms, I require either (1) the M&A event to involve multiple establishments or (2) the acquiring enterprise-level identifier to have existed in the years prior to the M&A event.
+In addition to establishment-level identifiers, the LBD contains enterprise-level identifiers, where an enterprise reflects all establishments under common ownership control.12 Importantly for this project, when an establishment changes ownership, the enterprise identifier changes, while the establishment-level identifier remains stable.
+Therefore, M&A activity can be inferred by observing when enterprise-level identifiers change (Maksimovic and Phillips, 2001; Tate and Yang, 2016; Atalay et al., 2019).13 Enterprise-level identifiers may also change when a single establishment becomes a multi-unit firm.
+Therefore, I drop cases in which a single unit firm becomes a multi-unit firm, as these likely do not reflect merger activity.

 The key outcome variables are employment (which is equal to March 12^{th} employment) and total annual payroll.
 Given employment reflects the employment level on March 12^{th} , there is some ambiguity on the timing of the merger in relation to the outcome of interest.
 For example, imagine two firms merge in June 2001.
 In the data, I will observe that the ownership switches for the target firm between 2000 and 2001.
 However, measured employment in 2001 will reflect March 12^{th} employment, and therefore will not reflect any impacts of the merger.
 A merger that occurs in January of 2001, however, will reflect impacts of the merger.
-Therefore, in the analysis, the effect at year zero should be interpreted as a partial effect of the merger, given not all of the M&A establishments have actually been treated in this year.
-For further details on the LBD see Jarmin and Miranda (2002) and Haltiwanger et al. (2013).
+Therefore, in the analysis, the effect at year zero should be interpreted as a partial effect of the merger, given not all of the M&A

-12I thank Orley Ashenfelter for pointing out this example.
+11I thank Orley Ashenfelter for pointing out this example.

-$^{^{13}}$ Unlike many administrative datasets, the enterprise identifier in the LBD is not based on tax identifiers (e.g. EIN numbers in the U.S.).
+12Unlike many administrative datasets, the enterprise identifier in the LBD is not based on tax identifiers (e.g. EIN numbers in the U.S.).
 Tax identifiers do not necessarily reflect the level of highest control, because some firms operate with multiple identifiers Song et al. (2018).

-14Another way to identify M&A activity is to use the Thomson One database of Mergers and Acquisitions.
+13Another way to identify M&A activity is to use the Thomson One database of Mergers and Acquisitions.
 However, in this case, the databases need to be matched based on firm name and location information.
 A fuzzy name matching algorithm yields a match rate of about 60 percent.
 Chains and franchises complicate the matching given the location from the SDC is often the headquarters, while in reality, all same-name establishments should be matched.
 The matching is also particularly problematic in conglomerates with complicated corporate structures.
 For example, if a subsidiary of a conglomerate is sold, one might unintentionally attribute the entire conglomerate being sold if the parent firm and subsidiary share a similar name.
 For example, in 2015 General Electric sold many divisions of its subsidiary company General Electric Financial to a number of different companies.